February 12, 2019

 ● When and how often to take allergy medication, and the proper dosage

-● How to avoid exposure to allergens whenever possible (for example, avoid wearing bright clothing or fragrances that can attract stinging insects)
+● How to avoid exposure to allergens whenever possible (for example, avoid wearing bright clothing or fragrances that can attract stinging insects and checking all food labels)

 ● Which activities are safe or unsafe for outdoor allergies (for example, avoiding sitting close to campfires if smoke is an asthma trigger)